-During a Registration procedure in a PLMN, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF that first received the Registration Request shall redirect the Registration request to target AMF via the 5G-AN or via direct signalling between the initial AMF and the target AMF.
+During a Registration procedure (for UE in CM-IDLE state) in a PLMN, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF that first received the Registration Request shall redirect the Registration request to target AMF via the 5G-AN or via direct signalling between the initial AMF and the target AMF.
 If the target AMF(s) are returned from the NSSF and identified by a list of candidate AMF(s), the redirection message shall only be sent via the direct signalling between the initial AMF and the target AMF.
 If the redirection message is sent by the AMF via the 5G-AN, the message shall include information for selection of a new AMF to serve the UE.

 During a EPS to 5GS handover using N26 interface procedure, if the network decides that the UE should be served by a different AMF based on Network Slice(s) aspects, then the AMF, which received the Forward Relocation Request from MME, shall forward the UE context to target AMF via direct signalling between the initial AMF and the target AMF as described in clause 4.11.1.2.2 of TS 23.502 [3].